mattorth/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow the server to store information about the client.
+More specifically, it allows the server to store authentication so that the user doesn’t have to re-enter credentials upon each new server request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It takes care of hashing, salting, and allows for accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt allows you to choose the number of rounds it hashes the incoming information at a base of 2 to the nth power.

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload, and signature.

 ## Minimum Viable Product